kulishnik22/Store/README.md

 storeHolder.removeStoreInstance('stringStore1');
 ```

-The instance of our stringStore should still exist in place where it was created but is no longer accessable from StoreHolder.
+The instance of our stringStore should still exist in place where it was created but it's no longer accessable from StoreHolder.
 In case we need to see all the keys stored in StoreHolder, we can call `getAllStoreInstanceKeys` which returns a list of Strings.

 ```dart